Axlope/COVID-Data-Exploration-Project/README.md

 # COVID Data Exploration Project

-/*
-Covid 19 Data Exploration
+## Covid 19 Data Exploration

-Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types
+### Skills used: Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types

-*/

-Select *
+**Select *
 From PortfolioProject..CovidDeaths
 Where continent is not null
-order by 3,4
+order by 3,4**

 -- Select Data that we are going to be starting with